pdxdave/Javascript-Prototypes-and-Ineritance/README.md

 ```

 #### Prototypes
-In it's most simple form, a prototype is property on a function.
+In its most simple form, a prototype is property on a function.
 More specifically, it's a property on a function that points to an object.
 So a prototype is a property that every function in JS has.
 It allows us to share methods across all instances of a function.

 ```
 function Animal(name, energy){